scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

    **Note:** As already stated above, the type of segment is not visible directly in the forwarding path but must be inferred from flags and other information.
 See also [](#process-router).

    - The Construction Direction flag `C` must be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core-segments.
-It must be set to "0" for up-path segments and “reversed” core-segments.
+It must be set to "0" for up-path segments and "reversed" core-segments.
    - The Peering flag `P` must be set to "1" for up- and down-segments if, and only if, the path contains a peering hop field.
    - The field `Acc` field is an updatable field.
 It is used to compute the MAC over the current hop field.
 The value of the field `Acc` field corresponds to the value of the Accumulator Acc<sub>i</sub> for AS<sub>i</sub>.
 It is initialized based on the location of the sender in relation to path construction.

-   The following `InfoField` settings are possible, based on possible use cases:
+   The following `InfoField` settings are possible, based on the following possible use cases:

    - **Use case 1** <br> The path segment is traversed in construction direction and includes no peering hop field.
 It starts at the *i*-th AS of the full segment discovered in beaconing.
 In this case: